groue/GRMustache/Guides/section_tag_helpers.md

 GRMustache itself belongs to the first set, since you *can* write specification-compliant "mustache lambdas" with section tag helpers.
 However section tag helpers are more versatile than plain Mustache lambdas:

-In order to be compatible with all specification-compliant implementations, your section tag helper MUST return the result of the `renderTemplateString:error:` method of its _context_ parameter, as the `link` helper seen above.
+In order to be compatible with all specification-compliant implementations, your section tag helper MUST return the result of the `renderString:error:` method of its _context_ parameter, as the `link` helper seen above.

 For compatibility with other Mustache implementations, check their documentation.